ahujatejas06/pclubtask5/README.md

   "userid":"tejasahuja21"
 }
 ```

+For the PUT request, you only need to give the fields you want to edit in the JSON.

 This is a very basic server and I have tried to keep the variable names as simple as possible.

 ### Errors